 With Blacky and Dan “Chewy” Mongrain on board, the band continued to tour around the world in 2011 and 2012, and in 2013, the band finally released the long-awaited new album, Target Earth, the first Voivod album without its guitarist and founder Piggy.
 Target Earth surpassed all expectations, and drew positive reviews all around the world, and was included in some Best-of-2013 Metal lists.

 Due to some problems’s with Snake’s health, the band was not able to tour extensively in 2013-2014, but they still managed to play some metal festivals and shows all around the world, including Japan, Chile, and Brasil.

 On July 11th 2013, Voivod announced the departure of bassist and founding member, Jean Ives “Blacky” Theriault for “personal reasons”.
-The band recruited Dominique “Rocky” Laroche as their new bass player and he made his debut with Voivod on 2014.06.12 at Jonquiere en Musique Festival, Jonquiere QC, Canada
+The band recruited Dominique “Rocky” Laroche as their new bass player and he made his debut with Voivod on 2014.06.12 at the Jonquiere en Musique Festival, in their hometown Jonquiere QC, Canada